lawliet2706/Face-detection/README.md

     for img in result:
         img.show()

-The output is just a image with faces detected by our face detector.
+The output is an image with faces detected by our face detector.

 ## Deployment